 She is the author of numerous scientific publications and her works are in the Top 1% of the most cited internationally in her field according to the Thomson Reuters agency.
 She has given around a hundred lectures at institutions around the world and in 2019 she became the first Spaniard to receive the Rivers Memorial Medal from the Royal Anthropological Institute of Great Britain and Ireland (RAI).

 Degree in Pharmacy from the USC.
-She completed her doctoral thesis at the CIB-Margarita Salas (CSIC) and 2 postdoctoral stays at Imperial College London and the MRC London Institute of Medical Sciences before joining INIBIC, where she has led the CellCOM research group formed by 20 professionals between 2014 and 2023.
+She did her PhD thesis at CIB-Margarita Salas (CSIC) and made two postdoctoral stays at Imperial College London and MRC London Institute of Medical Sciences before joining INIBIC, where she has led the CellCOM research group formed by 20 professionals between 2014 and 2023.
 In December 2023 he moved to CINBIO, where he continues to lead his research lines.

-Her group focuses on the study of mechanisms involved in the progression of age-related degenerative diseases and on metastasis and resistance to treatment in cancer.
-She has published more than 25 research articles and filed 7 patents.
+His group is focused on the study of mechanisms involved in the progression of age-associated degenerative diseases and in metastasis and resistance to treatment in cancer.
+He has published more than 25 research articles and registered seven patents.

 A marine biologist connecting the environment, gender equality and environmental diplomacy for a fairer and more sustainable future for all.
 She is the Scientific Coordinator of CREAF, a multidisciplinary research centre in Barcelona focused on global change ecology and biodiversity, and is a member of the Board of Directors of the International Institute for Environment and Development.
 She obtained a Master’s degree in Biodiversity and a PhD in Biology from the University of Barcelona, carried out 5 years of her doctoral research at Harvard University and complemented it with a Master’s degree in Diplomacy and International Relations from the Fletcher School at Tufts University.